 11. All Caps for Text

-Command/Ctrl + Shift + K. Quick way to switch between lowercase and uppercase text.
-Make sure you type without Caps lock to be able to use this.
+Command/Control-Shift-K. This is a quick way to switch between lowercase and uppercase text.
+Make sure you type without Caps Lock to be able to use this.

 12. Tracking and Kerning

-Alt/Option + Left and Right Arrow Keys.
-Useful way to make equalize the distance between characters.
-If you select a word, a line or a whole paragraph then you change the Tracking.
-If you click between two characters you change the Kerning.
+Alt/Option and the left and right Arrow Keys.
+It's a useful way to equalize the distance between characters.
+If you select a word, a line, or a whole paragraph, then you change the Tracking.
+If you click between two characters, you change the Kerning.

-Alt/Option + Up and Down Arrow Keys.
+Alt/Option and the up and down Arrow Keys.
 Quickly change the distance between selected lines.

 14. Baseline Shift

-Alt/Option + Shift + Up and Down Arrow Keys.
-Easy way to use one text layer but have different positions for the text.
+Alt/Option-Shift and the up and down Arrow Keys.
+It's an easy way to use one text layer but have different positions for the text.

 16. Reset Any Dialog Box

-Alt/Option + Click on Cancel.
-Instead of canceling a dialog box and returning to it try Reset and save time and effort.
+Alt/Option and click on any Cancel button.
+Instead of canceling a dialog box and returning to it, try Reset and save time and effort.

 17. Changing Opacity and Fill Opacity

-Numeric Keys, Shift + Numeric Keys.
-This will change the opacity and fill of the selected layer (or even more than one layer at the same time in CS5) and it will change opacity and fill of the tool if you select a drawing tool.
+Wondering about the Photoshop fill shortcut for opacity?
+Use the Numeric Keys to control Opacity and Shift-Numeric Keys to control Fill.
+This will change the opacity and fill of the selected layer, and it will change the opacity and fill of the tool if you select a drawing tool.

-18. Invert Colors of Selected Layer or Layer's Pixel Mask
+18. Invert Colors of the Selected Layer or a Layer's Pixel Mask

-Command/Ctrl + I. This is a fast way to invert visible parts of a layer if you invert the colours of the layer mask.
+Command/Control-I. This is a fast way to invert the visible parts of a layer if you invert the colours of the layer mask.

 19. Switch to Precise Cursors for Drawing Tools

 Hit Caps Lock.
-If you don't want to see the edges of the brush you can switch to precise mode easily by having Caps lock on.
+If you don't want to see the edges of the brush, you can switch to the precise mode easily by having Caps Lock on.

 20. Reset Preferences

-Ctrl + Alt + Shift (Win) or Command + Option + Shift (Mac) When Loading Photoshop.
-If you want to start with the default settings and user interface hold down these buttons while Photoshop is loading.
+Control-Alt-Shift (Windows) or Command-Option-Shift (Mac) when loading Photoshop.
+If you want to start with the default settings and user interface, hold down these buttons while Photoshop is loading.